redleafar/android-clean-architecture-mvvm/README.md

-# Android project using MVVM and Clean Architecture
+# Android project with MVVM and Clean Architecture